victorcuevasv/tpcbench/README.txt

 RUNNING EXPERIMENTS IN EMR SPARK

+IMPORTANT NOTE: before running experiments with EMR, it is necessary to properly configure the AWS CLI.

 The scripts enabling running experiments in EMR Spark are inside the $HOME/tpcdsbench/emr directory.
 There are four main modalities of running experiments: